Slideshow: A Visual Guide to Premenstrual Syndrome (PMS)

 Symptoms of PMS: Mood Swings

-For many women, the most troubling aspect of PMS is its unpredictable impact on mood.
+For many women, the worst part of PMS is its unpredictable impact on mood.
 Irritability, anger, crying spells, depression, and anxiety may come and go in the days leading up to your period.
 Some women even have trouble with memory and concentration during this time.

 Who Gets PMS?